 The Jamaica Tallawahs have a great overall CPL record and they have won the title twice since the competition formed in 2013.
 They will always have a strong team, and will be fancied to perform well, the upcoming 2018 season looks as though it will be no different for them.
 Their squad will be interesting to view, and they could emerge as early favourites for the title.

-Jamaica Tallawahs Squad: Andre McCarthy, Andre Russell, David Miller, Elmore Hutchinson, Glenn Phillips, Colin de Grandhomme (Imad Wasim’s replacement for the remainder of the tournament), Johnson Charles, Kemar Roach, Kennar Lewis, Krishmar Santokie, Kristian Kallicharran, Oshane Thomas, Ross Taylor, Rovman Powell, Samuel Badree, Shahid Afridi (pulled out due to knee injury), Steven Jacobs, Steven Taylor
+Jamaica Tallawahs Squad: Andre Russell (captain), Andre McCarthy, David Miller, Elmore Hutchinson, Glenn Phillips, Colin de Grandhomme (Imad Wasim’s replacement for the remainder of the tournament), Johnson Charles, Kemar Roach, Kennar Lewis, Krishmar Santokie, Kristian Kallicharran, Oshane Thomas, Ross Taylor, Rovman Powell, Samuel Badree, Shahid Afridi (pulled out due to knee injury), Steven Jacobs, Steven Taylor

 The St Kitts and Nevis Patriots were runners up in the 2017 edition of the CPL and will be looking to go one step closer in 2018.
 They were beaten in the final game by the Trinbago Knight Riders, but there is hope they can challenge again after performing well in the tournament since joining.